search

-CSS Flexbox and CSS Grid are both powerful tools for managing layouts on websites.
-Flexbox excels in one-dimensional alignment, while CSS Grid addresses two-dimensional alignment using rows and columns.
+CSS Flexbox and CSS Grid are both powerful layout tools.
+Flexbox handles one-dimensional alignment, while CSS Grid covers two-dimensional layouts with rows and columns.

 Spacing Elements in a Flex Container with CSS Gap

-So, as we’ve mentioned, CSS Gap works with CSS Grid, but there are many cases where we have elements that need spacing without a defined grid, for example, a flex container.
+CSS Gap works with CSS Grid, but there are many cases where you need spacing without a defined grid – a flex container, for example.

 <div class="flex-gap">